aneesh-joshi/aneesh-joshi.github.io/_posts/2018-06-12-learning-similarities-part-1.markdown

 <h3>Week 3:</h3>
 <p>At this point, I had a full bench marking of all the models using my <a href="https://github.com/aneesh-joshi/gensim/blob/28fa12f185e137dcd6e4634c2ae454f502e0eba2/gensim/similarity_learning/evaluation_scripts/evaluate_models.py">evaluation script</a> whose results are shown below.
 This presents a good list of models to implement and tune.
 In deciding which model to use, we checked their metrics scores, time taken to train and memory required.
 From the current data, it looks like DRMM_TKS gives the best results with acceptable time-to-train and memory.
 In this week, I will go about implementing this model.</p>
 <img src="https://rare-technologies.com/wp-content/uploads/2018/05/ranged-benchmarks-mz.png" alt="results of my evaluation script." width="1113" height="409" class="size-full wp-image-10833" />
-the table shows the results of my evaluation script.
+<center>the table shows the results of my evaluation script.</center>

 <h3>Week 4:</h3>
 After studying the table, we agreed to implement the drmm_tks model since it gave a good score with acceptable memory and training time trade offs.
 After building and training the model, I have managed to get results close to those of MatchZoo.
 The remaining time will now be spent tuning the model, adding more models and presenting an easy interface to use.